ch1n7u/bcnp/README.md

 20. Sharma, A., & Gupta, R. (2022). *Cyber Crime in India: Trends, Challenges and Countermeasures.* International Journal of Computer Applications, 184(14), 1–8.
 21. Fielding, R. T. (2000). *Architectural Styles and the Design of Network-based Software Architectures* (Doctoral dissertation, University of California, Irvine).
 [REST Architecture]

+## 18.5 Legal and Compliance References

+22. Government of India.
+(2000). *Information Technology Act, 2000* (as amended). https://www.meity.gov.in/content/information-technology-act-2000
+23. Government of India.
+(2011). *Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011.*
+24. Government of India.
+(2023). *Digital Personal Data Protection Act, 2023.*
+25. CERT-In, Ministry of Electronics and Information Technology.
+(2022). *Directions relating to information security practices, procedure, prevention, response and reporting of cyber incidents under Section 70B of the IT Act.*
+26. OWASP Foundation.
+(2023). *OWASP Top 10: Web Application Security Risks.* https://owasp.org/www-project-top-ten/

 ---